CodecoolGlobal/react-and-morty-react-LBlanka99/README.md

    ```
 2. In your terminal, move into the project’s folder  _OR_ open the project in VsCode

-3. Install the dependencies in the terminal with comman `npm i`
+3. Install the dependencies in the terminal with command: `npm i`
 4. Run the app in the terminal with the following command: `npm start`
 5. After start you can reach the site on the following url: _http://localhost:3000/_